nablarch/nablarch-document/en/application_framework/application_framework/libraries/session_store.rst

   * :ref:`hidden encryption<tag-hidden_encryption>`
   * :ref:`session_concurrent_access_handler`
-  * API to access the session scope of:java:extdoc:`ExecutionContext<nablarch.fw.ExecutionContext>`.
+  * API to access the session scope of :java:extdoc:`ExecutionContext <nablarch.fw.ExecutionContext>`.

 .. tip::
  The cookie ( ``NABLARCH_SID`` ) used in this function is completely different from the JSESSIONID used for tracking the HTTP session.